How to Prepare for a Divorce Financially + Tips for Women

 How to Financially Prepare for a Divorce

-Aside from the issue of custody, divorces revolve around financial security.
-The key financial parts of a divorce are the division of the property, alimony, and child support.
-Divorces are expensive.
-Divorces can take months or even more than a year to resolve.
-While the divorce is pending, you may not have much money coming in – so it helps to have saved as much as you can, budget properly, and avoid making any major financial decisions until your divorce is resolved.
+In the interim, the responsibility for who pays what bills will need to be worked out by your divorce attorneys.
+While the divorce is pending, you may not have as much money coming in – so it helps to have saved as much as you can, budget properly, and avoid making any major financial decisions until your divorce is resolved.

 You should itemize all of your expenses such as the mortgage or rent, food, health care costs, transportation, utility bills, entertainment expenses, and other expenses.
 The budget should also include items such as car and home repair costs and the cost for vacations and holidays.
 You’ll need to itemize these expenses for you and for your children.